NFYK10005U Continuum Mechanics

 momentum, and conservation of energy to derive partial differential

-equations describing the behavior of objects modeled as a
+equations describing the behaviour of objects modelled as a

 continuum.
 The students will be able to calculate the stress and